Below are the beautiful souls that currently bless us with their presence at Dogtree Pines. Each one has a unique story.

 Navi is a volunteer favorite because of his happy outgoing manner and his enthusiasm to play ball.
 We call him the Mexican Jumping Bean

-WOODY AND PEANUT.
+Woody and Peanut.
 A friend and supporter alerted me about these two.
 They were dumped on the side of the road in Chowchilla, CA and sat for two days, waiting for their people to return.
 They were finally picked up by volunteers and taken to a high kill shelter in Madera.
-Nobody was willing to take a bonded pair and their time was running short, so we stepped in.
+Nobody was willing to take the pair and their time was running short, so we stepped in.
 Labrador Rescue of Fresno acted fast and pulled the two to safety.
 Of course, there was a hurricane about to slam the west coast so transport was delayed a bit until it was safe.
 They look like they’ve had a bit of a rough life and both were intact, about 10 years old.

 Both boys were neutered.
 In time they became less bonded.
 Peanut a feisty little guy was adopted by one of our volunteers and is living a dream life.
 Woody likes his stuffed animals and is our grumpy old lab at Dogtree and he will remain with us.

 The Lily flower is associated with fresh life and rebirth.
 Our little Lily has had a rebirth coming to Dogtree with a swollen abdomen and an emaciated body showing all of her ribs.
 We heard she was found abandoned in Casa Grande while trying to eat rocks.
 Beth and Susan drove to Phoenix to meet the other half of the transport relay and brought her home to us.
 It just breaks our hearts to think about her pain but Lily is a sweetie and shows no bitterness.
-She is also brave and shows her teeth to any pups that approach her while she is eating.
+She is a tough girl and shows her teeth to any pups that approach her while she is eating.
 After taking Lily to the vet to get her abdomen drained weekly, Cindy continued an aggressive care program for Lily.
 After several weeks, we noticed that Lily’s abdomen no longer was swelling.
-Cindy contacted the vet to ask what was happening.
-The vet really did not have a scientific answer.
+The vet did not have a scientific answer.
 We, at Dogtree Pines, think it was a miracle and a testament to the love and care here.
 Lily, does still have congestive heart failure that caused the fluids to drain into her abdomen.
 That condition did not allow her to fill her stomach enough to get the needed nourishment.
 However, now she is able to walk around the sanctuary and join the other pups outside.
-She is usually found resting on her oversized dog bed but is no longer experiencing pain from the extended abdomen and is able to finally gain some weight to fill in her protruded ribs.
+She is usually found resting on her oversized dog bed but is no longer in pain from the extended abdomen and is able to finally gain some weight to fill in her protruded ribs.

 "Tucker the Great" Pyrenees came to Dogtree Pines when his owner became very ill.
 United Animal Friends was advertising him for adoption and there were no takers, probably because of his size, his need for property and a job, and the amount this dude eats.
 That day, I was at my vet office and mentioned him to Dr. Tammy.
 As it turns out, she has treated Tucker his whole life and knew his owner well.
 One call later, and we were scheduled to pick up Tucker the following day.
 Now, we have never had a dog this big and had no idea what to expect.
 Tucker is the size of a small horse and brings counter surfing to a whole new level.
 He and Bill bonded almost immediately and Tucker became a permanent of Dogtree Pines.
 Bill built him the Taj Mahal of dog houses that Tucker absolutely loves.
 Tucker stays busy guarding the 3-acre fenced property and chasing coyotes, deer & especially javelinas.
 Tucker was 8 years old when he came to live at Dogtree.
 As he has gotten used to his new home, he has claimed my bathroom as his new dog den (complete with his own personal fan).
 Tucker has passed his Good Citizen test and is becoming our Dogtree Mascot at events.